MyPureCloud/terraform-provider-genesyscloud/README.md

 ### Cx As Code Resource Generator

 [The Cx as Code Resource Generator](https://github.com/MyPureCloud/cxascode-resource-generator) is a tool that can help generate resources for Cx as Code and speed up development.
-The reource gnerator will generate resources using the package structure mentioned above.
+The resource generator will generate resources using the package structure mentioned above.
 The project can be found [here](https://github.com/MyPureCloud/cxascode-resource-generator) and all usage is documented in the README.
 Please note that the resource generator is not perfect, it is a tool to help with development and the generated code will require review and the package will still need to be registered manually in `main.go`.

 ### Using the Provider locally